Why we're recruiting

 Across the University, there is a strong ambition to embrace the action-oriented focus of the new University Strategy to solve the problems facing society and the economy.
 The opportunities and ambition are great, and it is recognised that transforming our effectiveness in business and industrial engagement will have a significant impact.

 Our success will be measured by the effectiveness of our relationships with business and industry and by the impact we deliver.
 Our wider University strategic principles of inclusion, environmental sustainability, internationalism and collaboration will guide the types of relationships we seek and sustain.
 This approach will ensure our reputation is enhanced not only with business and industry, but also with our potential students and other research collaborators and partners.

 A University for Public Good

-Our vision is to be a university for public good and our Strategy is built around our commitment to meeting four Strategic Objectives over the coming 10 years.
+Our vision is to be a university for public good and our strategy is built around our commitment to meeting four strategic objectives which are:

 - Provide education that empowers

 - Create a community without limits

 - Demonstrate local commitment on a global scale